ouidhi/future_of_genres/README.md

 ### **i.
 Is the data stationary?**

-To build reliable forecasts using ARIMA or SARIMA, the data needs to be *stationary* — meaning its statistical properties (like mean and variance) don't shift over time.
+To build reliable forecasts using ARIMA or SARIMA, the data needs to be *stationary*, meaning its statistical properties (like mean and variance) don't shift over time.

 I ran an Augmented Dickey-Fuller (ADF) test to check this.
 The result?